writeson/fastapi_presentation/README.md

 # Introduction

 This repository contains the FastAPI application I created for a presentation I gave at work.
-My goal for the repository is to make it a useful tool to help developers get up to speed with the FastAPI framework to create APIs.
+My goal for this repository is to make it a useful tool to help developers get up to speed with the FastAPI framework to create APIs.

 # FastAPI